muhmud/qsh/README.md

 #### Prefix

-You can set `qsh` to prefix every command you want to execute with a particular string, which can be sometimes be useful in generic mode, for example, `git` or `kubectl`.
-This way you don't need to repeat this text for every command you want to run.
+You can set `qsh` to add a prefix to every command you want to execute, which can be sometimes be useful in generic mode, for example, when running `git` or `kubectl` commands.
+This way you don't need to repeat this command every time.

 ### Executing Queries